-In 2012, DHCD expects a substantial number of deferred HPAP loans, made as far back as 2006, to end their deferment period.
+In 2013, DHCD expects a substantial number of deferred HPAP loans made in previous years, to end their deferment period.
 Grantees must provide dedicated counseling to those borrowers.
 In particular, grantees will be asked to make an updated assessment of each borrower's financial status regarding the appropriateness of continued deferment.
-Potential delinquency or foreclosure prevention counseling will be provided to any borrower who is experiencing difficulty.
+Potential delinquency, or foreclosure prevention, counseling will be provided to any borrower who is experiencing difficulty.
 If problems continue with these loan clients, this counseling will become a home preservation activity.